What is Circular Fashion? How to Sustainably Close the Loop

 Awareness around sustainable fashion is growing and customers are demanding more responsible products.
 A recent survey found 67% of consumers consider sustainable materials as part of their purchasing decisions and 63% take a brand’s general approach to sustainability into account.
 And brands are responding to these demands, with genuine efforts and also with an unfortunate increase in greenwashing.

-“Circularity” has become a big buzzword with sustainability, and while it can represent a new, important shift in the industry, it’s also used in misleading and deceptive ways.
-Companies sticking a clothing collection box in their stores or using a bit of recycled materials does not magically make them “circular”.
+“Circularity” has become a buzzword with sustainability, and while it can represent a new, important shift in the industry, it’s also used in misleading and deceptive ways.
+Companies adding a clothing collection box in their stores or using a bit of recycled materials does not magically make them “circular”.

 We need brands to go deeper and make real, holistic changes that aren’t just for marketing and press coverage.
 If a brand truly cares about helping to build a better industry and reducing their impact and waste, they need to be looking at the entire supply chain and life of the garments.